dan-fritchman/fritch.mn/www/SwMakesHw/0003-reactive-event-driven-hardware.md

 * A current simulation `time`
 * (Some sort of) store of future `events`, often called the event queue

-Next, sort out what data structure works best for storing and processing future events.
+Next we'll sort out what data structure works best for storing and processing future events.
 There are a few helpful realizations to make here.

 * First, the simulation run-time's *causality contraint* is that events are executed in non-decreasing simulation-time order.
 Events may be *added* to the queue in arbitrary order, but must be *executed* in the order of their simulation-time.
 In other words, we can think of the event loop as executing events by *priority*, and event-priority is dictated by *minimum time*.
 * Second, while we need to be able to find the minimum-time event, the order of the remaining events is irrelevant.
 In principle we can maintain a fully sorted store of future events, but the majority of work required for sorting goes to waste.
 We don't care much whether the, say, 499th and 500th-priority future events are in order, especially knowing that the execution of the preceding 498 may add more events before or in-between them.